-Scenario 5: Pipeline damage at Tikorangi
+Scenario 5: Maui Pipeline damage between Tikorangi and Pukearuhe main line valves

-- Pohokura, Kowhai, Turangi unable to supply gas into the pipeline - No gas injection north of the break - South of the break, Oaonui, Kupe, and Kapuni are able to keep operating.

-- Demand curtailment would be required in the north - The transmission system south of the break would also be affected, as it will have lost the supply from Pohokura and other fields, but curtailment probably won't be required.
+- Pohokura, McKee/Mangahewa, Turangi unable to supply gas into the pipeline - No gas injection north of the break - South of the break, Oaonui, Kupe, and Kapuni are able to keep operating. - Demand curtailment would be required in the north - The transmission system south of the break would also be affected, as it will have lost the supply from Pohokura and other fields, but curtailment probably won't be required.

-Has there been a substantial reduction to, or total loss of, the supply of gas to a part of the transmission system? (r45(1)(a)) No. The entire system would be affected.
+Has there been a substantial reduction to, or total loss of, the supply of gas to a part of the transmission system? (r45(1)(a)) Yes.
+The system north of the break would be affected.
 Is there a complete or partial isolation of that part of the transmission system from any significant source of gas supply? (r45(1)(b)?
-No: Oaonui, Kapuni, and Kupe are still able to supply the system south of the pipeline break.
+Yes.